Home Compare GM vs VOW3.DE

 General Motors Company vs Volkswagen: Which Stock Looks Stronger in 2026?

-Volkswagen holds the cleaner structural position, with the lead spread across valuation and profitability.
+Volkswagen holds the cleaner structural position, with the lead spread across profitability and valuation.
+General Motors Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, General Motors Company carries the stronger setup — intact trend against Volkswagen's broken trend.
 That leaves a split case: the structural lead stays with Volkswagen, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GM: Russell 1000, VOW3.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (GM: S&P 500, VOW3.DE: STOXX 600).

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-The overall score gap is 11 points in favour of Volkswagen AG.
+This is not just a one-metric split: both profitability and valuation materially support the lead.
+The overall score gap is 24 points in favour of Volkswagen AG.

 INDUSTRY COMPARISON